Mathematical modeling and sensitivity analysis of hypoxia-activated drugs: Introduction

-To address this complexity from a mathematical and computational point of view, we propose a \textit{hybrid} modeling approach that combines spatially distributed models of drug delivery in three dimensions (3D) with lumped parameter models (where spatial dependence is neglected).
+To address this complexity from a mathematical and computational point of view, we propose a \textit{multiscale} modeling approach that combines spatially distributed models of drug delivery in three dimensions (3D) with surrogate models (where spatial dependence is neglected).
 Spatially distributed models are essential to capture the heterogeneous oxygen distribution within the TME, influenced by the morphology of the microvascular network and the dynamics of oxygen transport.
 These models can account for blood flow in the vasculature (often represented as a 1D network embedded in a 3D tissue domain) and the transport and diffusion of oxygen and drugs within porous tumor tissue.
 Several research studies have focused on developing such a microcirculation model to study oxygen delivery and drug transport in tumors, highlighting the importance of vascular architecture and transport properties.
-In contrast, while neglecting spatial variations, lumped parameter models can offer computational efficiency to simulate cellular-level drug activation and its impact on cell survival over time.
+In contrast, while neglecting spatial variations, surrogate models can provide computational efficiency in simulating cellular-level drug activation and its impact on cell survival over time.
 The integration of these two modeling paradigms allows for a more comprehensive understanding of the action of hypoxia-activated drugs.
 The 3D model can provide spatially resolved oxygen concentrations that drive drug activation within different tumor regions.
-The effects of cell death, potentially simulated using a lumped parameter approach coupled with the local drug concentration, can then feed back into the terms of oxygen consumption within the 3D model, capturing the dynamic interaction between drug activation and the evolving oxygen landscape.
+The effects of cell death, potentially simulated using a surrogate approach coupled with the local drug concentration, can then be reflected in terms of oxygen consumption within the 3D model, capturing the dynamic interaction between drug activation and the evolving oxygen landscape.
 This hybrid strategy aims to balance the need for spatial accuracy in representing the TME with the computational tractability required for simulating complex biochemical reactions and cellular responses.
+Moreover, the rationale for employing a multiscale modeling framework lies in the trade-off between capturing essential spatial heterogeneities and maintaining computational tractability.
+A pure surrogate (0D) model would neglect spatial gradients of oxygen and drug, which are fundamental to the activation of hypoxia-activated prodrugs.
+However, a fully resolved 3D--1D description of the entire system would be computationally demanding and would complicate parameter estimation, making systematic studies unfeasible.
+The proposed surrogate formulation combines the advantages of both approaches: the 0D component efficiently describes systemic pharmacokinetics, while the 3D-1D module resolves the tumor microenvironment where the oxygen-drug interaction is most critical.
+This framework allows us to address specific scientific questions that neither model could capture alone, such as the influence of intratumoral oxygen heterogeneity on drug activation, the coupling between systemic pharmacokinetics and local tissue hypoxia, and the identification of treatment scenarios where local versus systemic effects dominate.